A Stepwise Distillation Learning Strategy for Non-differentiable Visual Programming Frameworks on Visual Reasoning Tasks: Related Work

-Visual Programming Frameworks\cite{suris2023arxiv_vipergpt,Gupta2022cvpr_VisProg} can be considered a new version of the neuro-symbolic approach for dealing with composite visual tasks.
-It utilizes LLMs to generate programs, to handle specific composite visual tasks.
-The execution process often calls for predefined visual sub-modules and various functions from Python libraries (e.g., sorting, mathematical operations, etc.).
-These frameworks avoid the optimization of the program, but there are non-differentiable so they cannot fine-tune specific tasks.
-Our VisualProg Distiller utilizes an end-to-end model of the given task to guide the inside visual sub-modules to make VisualProg fine-tuning on the given task.
+VProg~\cite{Gupta2022cvpr_VisProg, suris2023vipergpt} can be regarded as a new version of the neuro-symbolic approach for dealing with composite visual tasks.
+It utilizes Large Language Models (LLMs)~\cite{gpt3, codellama, codex} to generate and execute visual programs, to handle specific composite visual tasks.
+The execution process often includes pre-defined visual sub-modules invoking corresponding pre-trained VLMs~\cite{weissenborn2022simple, li2022cvpr_grounded, blip, li2023blip2} and various functions from Python libraries (e.g., sorting, mathematical operations, etc.).
+Since the performance of VProg on VR tasks is not good enough~\cite{Gupta2022cvpr_VisProg, suris2023vipergpt}, we attempt to find various ways to improve it.
+However, VProg is non-differentiable~\cite{khan2024self}, so it cannot be fine-tuned on specific tasks directly.
+In addition, although the code generation quality of LLMs has been improving with each version iteration, our analysis reveals that the main errors of VProg originate from its visual sub-modules (Sec.~\ref{subsec: error_analysis}).
+These errors cannot be rectified through improvements in the quality of generated visual programs.
+Therefore, enhancing the capabilities of the visual sub-modules is a requirement for improving the performance of VProg.
+Considering this, our SDVP utilizes an existing well-trained model on the target VR task to teach the invoked visual sub-modules to help VProg perform better on that task.